-On Saturday February 7th 1976 the two major UK comics publishers of the time went head to head launching two competing titles.
-IPC released Action and, on the same day, D.C.
-Thomson published Bullet.
+Back in 1976 the two major UK comics publishers of the time went head to head launching two competing titles in the same week.
+IPC released Action on Saturday 7th February 1976 and, two days later, D.C.
+Thomson published Bullet No.1.

 The two comics were clearly intended to rival each other.
 Previously, Thomson's had launched tough war comic Warlord, and IPC had followed with similarly gritty war title Battle Picture Weekly.
 With both war comics proving to be very successful the publishers decided that there was a market for a more edgier style of boys' comic than traditional fare such as Hostspur or Tiger.

 How then, did Bullet and Action compare alongside each other?
 Both had the same price and format, - 32 pages for 7p, - and both had strong, attention grabbing covers.
 However, inside the comics it was evident from the outset that Action had the edge.

 Bullet kicked off with an introduction page stating its remit: "packed with action fast and furious" and main character Fireball preparing the reader for his "super thrill-packed story" and "other rough tough action stories".
 It sounded a little polite compared to the unrestrained Action intro page: "Look Out!
 Action is deadly!", "ACTION is the paper of the '70s", and "Read it and get caught in the blast!".
 And while Bullet was tempting the readers with prizes of pocket calulators Action was enticing them with cash.
 And it even featured a photo of Steve McManus breathing fire.
 (Steve would later go on to edit 2000AD and is now in a managerial position at Egmont.)